Mike Tuney: Music career

 After releasing two mixtapes and one extended play, Mike released his very first studio album on his 23rd birthday in 2020, called "I Wish I Could".
 He gained recognition after releasing his first mixtape titled "X-Pectations" in 2016.
 Mike Tuney released his first self-produced single called "Mama I'm Sorry" featuring Vhole in 2019, the single also appeared on his 2020 album.

 Prior to his album release in 2020, "Secure the Bag" featuring AB Crazy and Sense 2.0 was released as a lead single followed by a music video few months after the song was released.
 The video premiered on MTV Base Africa and Channel O, then peaked at number 4 on MTV Base's SA Hits Countdown playlist in November 2020.
 On 26 May, Tuney released a music video for his song titled "i.".
 Mike has also shared a stage with many well-known South African musicians, including the likes of A-Reece, Sjava and many more.

-On January 3rd, 2023, Mike Tuney released a collaborative EP with McSwagga titled "New Wave Leaders.
+On January 3, 2023, Mike Tuney released a collaborative EP with McSwagga titled "New Wave Leaders.
 The EP consisted of five songs of which all of them were produced by God Sample, and it features ProVro, God Sample, LimitlessRaps, Young Lame, Fais Yung, & Mad-Slide.
+Mike released his latest solo EP on the 3rd of April 2023.